rakibtg/ZincPHP/readme.md

 Assuming that we are going to create a new block for blog posts CRUD, so we will create a block for blog using the ZincCLI command,
 ```
-php zinc make:block blog -all
+php zinc make:block blog --all
 ```
-By running the above command, Zinc CLI will create a directory called `blog` inside the `blocks` directory and as we have passed the `-all` argument parameter with the command it will add individual files for general requests.
+By running the above command, Zinc CLI will create a directory called `blog` inside the `blocks` directory and as we have passed the `--all` argument parameter with the command it will add individual files for general requests.

 **Example:**
 ```